Illinois Joint and Sole Custody Attorneys

 Experienced Family Law Lawyers in DuPage County

 Our attorneys are dedicated to advocating for an outcome that best suits your specific needs.
 We are committed to fighting for solutions that are in the best interests of children and the clients we serve.
-This means advocating for proper visitation rights / parenting time and fighting against placing children in unhealthy environments that involve neglect, violence or abuse.
+This means advocating for proper visitation rights / parenting time and fighting against placing children in unhealthy environments that involve neglect, violence, or abuse.

 Under the Illinois Marriage and Dissolution of Marriage Act, the best interests of the child are determined by examining several factors, such as:

-- The dynamics of familial relationships;
+- The dynamics of the familial relationships;

 - The possible impact of changes in residence;